infantiablue/techika/src/blog/posts/2021-14-09-simple-notes-javascript.md

   - callback queue
   - event loop
 ---
 Javascript is one of the most language for web development nowadays.
 It has a complicated history with many subsets which could make beginners misunderstood the core concept behind this powerful language, and I am one of them.
-As the result, I decide to research and try to comprehend the fundamentals before go deeper with advanced tools sucha as frameworks or libraries.
+As the result, I decide to research and try to comprehend the fundamentals before go deeper with advanced tools such as frameworks or libraries.
 This post is more like my personal notes, which have been documented from [many sources](#credits) to have a clear and concise overview about Javascript.

 ## The History